alamgirustc/GAVA/README.md

 2. Use the provided script to generate and normalize the geometric features, which will be saved in the `geo_feats` directory.

-This script will generate normalized geometric features and save them in the `geo_feats` directory.

 ## Training
 ### Train GAVA model
 ```